How This Organic Peach Crisp Recipe Came About

 I mean really, please tell me you don’t want to sink your teeth into this amazing bite of the best organic peach crisp recipe…EVER!

-You certainly could add some ice cream or whipped cream, but I liked it just as it, because the crisp remained crunchy and that is the yummy part!
+You certainly could add some ice cream or whipped cream, but I liked it just as it is because the crisp remained crunchy and that is the yummy part!

 A Maple Cream Sauce